 - 1. Clean energy projects, including renewable energy and energy efficiency projects - 2.
-Regenerative agriculture and green infrastructure projects - 3.
-Clean energy jobs training - 6.
-Programs that both reduce greenhouse gases and promote economic, social and environmental benefits - 7.
+Regenerative agriculture and green infrastructure projects

+- 3. Clean energy jobs training - 6.
+Programs that both reduce greenhouse gases and promote economic, social, and environmental benefits - 7.
 Public transportation: operational and capital improvements - 8.
 Community microgrids - 9.
 Community and green housing - 13.
 Transit hubs that promote sustainability and small business development in EJ communities - 14.
-Future Energy Jobs Act from Illinois (worked on by LVEJO) helped to secure worker benefits and investments that prioritized EJ communities and further those most impacted or marginalized within EJ communities
+Future Energy Jobs Act from Illinois (worked on by LVEJO [Little Village Environmental Justice Organization]) helped to secure worker benefits and investments that prioritized EJ communities and further those most impacted or marginalized within EJ communities

-Conversely, the WHEJAC also identified the "types of projects that will not benefit a community".
+Conversely, the WHEJAC also identified the "types of projects that will not benefit a community."
 It should be noted that many of these are policies recommended in our case study, or in the Roosevelt Synthesis Document:

-- 2. Carbon capture and storage (CCS) or carbon capture, utilization, and storage (CCUS) - 3.
-Direct air capture - 5.
-Research and development - 6.
-The establishment or advancement of carbon markets, including cap and trade - 14.
-Pipeline creation, expansion, or maintenance
+- 2. CCS or CCUS

+- 3. Direct air capture

+- 5. Research and development

+- 6. The establishment or advancement of carbon markets, including cap and trade

+- 14. Pipeline creation, expansion, or maintenance

-Such policies were included in Jacqueline Patterson's "Memo to the Biden administration: What not to do on climate," which makes a case as to why such practices and policies might not be beneficial:
+Such policies were included in Jacqueline Patterson's "Memo to the Biden Administration: What Not to Do on Climate," which makes a case as to why such practices and policies might not be beneficial:

-1. Carbon pricing-Carbon-pricing allows polluters to pay a nominal fee for the right to emit greenhouse gases.
-Too often, this results in polluters increasing emissions in places where it is cheapest to pollute, thereby intensifying the rates of exposure amongst BIPOC communities.

-2. Propping up polluters-Strategies that support harmful natural gas, nuclear, biomass, biofuels, and carbon capture and sequestration are largely driven by the need to pacify powerful constituencies.
-Efforts to address the climate crisis will fail if they are counterbalanced by coddling of polluters.

-5. Single-issue solutions-In the words of Audre Lorde, "There is no such thing as a single-issue struggle because we do not live single-issue lives."
-Solutions that address multiple problems at once - for example, creating well-paid jobs while building efficient, resilient homes - are both effective and politically popular.

-12. Incrementalism/low ambition-This is no time to make small changes to a fundamentally flawed system.
-To change systemically rooted problems, we need, bold, ambitious, transformational policymaking.
+- 1. Carbon pricing-Carbon-pricing allows polluters to pay a nominal fee for the right to emit greenhouse gases.
+Too often, this results in polluters increasing emissions in places where it is cheapest to pollute, intensifying the lethal poisoning of BIPOC communities. - 2.
+Propping up polluters-Strategies that support harmful natural gas, nuclear, biomass, biofuels, and carbon capture and sequestration are largely driven by the need to pacify powerful constituencies.
+Efforts to address the climate crisis will fail if they are counterbalanced by coddling of polluters. - 5.
+Single-issue solutions-In the words of Audre Lorde, "There is no such thing as a single-issue struggle because we do not live single-issue lives."
+Solutions that address multiple problems at once-for example, creating well-paid jobs while building efficient, resilient homes-are both effective and politically popular. - 12.
+Incrementalism/low ambition-This is no time to make small changes to a fundamentally flawed system.
+To change systemically rooted problems, we need, bold, ambitious, transformational policymaking.13

 We found the WHEJAC report very helpful in specifying the pathways toward a just transition, which, to anticipate the interview results below, was a priority for many residents within the case study region.
-Clearly there is a divide with respect to the merits of Carbon Capture and Storage (CCS).
+Clearly there is a divide with respect to the merits of carbon capture and storage (CCS).
 Any group concerned with advancing equitable energy transitions must reconcile the substantial enthusiasm for CCS within the oil and gas industry with the WHEJAC's support of "programs that both reduce greenhouse gases and promote economic, social and environmental benefits."
 The very definition of CCS is still evolving, and we see opportunities here.